Global Research Seminar

 Each year, the GRS addresses a new cutting-edge topic, identified by our faculty as a singular research opportunity for Penn Law students.

-Upcoming Global Research Seminars
+Current and Upcoming Global Research Seminars

 - Comparative Corporate Governance and Financial Regulation (US, Germany and Belgium) Fall 2015/Spring 2016